-Health claims denied based upon the application of undisclosed medical criteria for determining “med
+Health claims denied based on application of undisclosed medical criteria.

 Spencer Recovery Centers, Inc., vs. Blue Cross Blue Shield of Michigan (Related Cases) Case Nos: SACV 00-786 DOC, SACV 00-787 DOC, SACV 00-788 DOC